+Did you know the top ten in demand jobs in 2013 didn't exist in 2004?
+Did you know there are 31 billion searches on Google each month?
 The exponential growth of technology and demand for information is changing the way students in today's world are learning.
 As you can see in this video, the world we live in is rapidly changing.
 Note that the video is already five years old.

-How do we prepare students for jobs that don't exist yet?
+In the future, students will be valued for their creativity and ability to problem solve more than what knowledge they possess.
 Top companies in the world, like those in the Fortune 500, will tell you that they need employees who are creative thinkers, problem solvers and life-long learners.

 Teachers are using technology to engage students.
 Not only does technology allow teachers to differentiate instruction so that learning is personalized, but technology also allows teachers to always know a student's level of mastery in a particular area to make sure that all students are supported and challenged.